zinzloun/THM_WriteUP/README.md

 The wonderful thing of ligolo-ng is that it operates in a tunnell mode, like a VPN, so we can directly visit the http services with our browser.
 Actually we found a copy of the the main site on port 80 and a copy of the dev site on 8080.
 Again I used the LFI vulnerability to download <b>/etc/passwd</b> file, even if generally it's not useful in modern Linux system, this time I found an entry that I tried to reverse using hashcat:

     zeus:$6$Zs4KmlUsMiwVLy2y$V8S5G3q7tpBMZip8Iv/H6i5ctHVFf6.fS.HXBw9Kyv96Qbc2ZHzHlYHkaHm8A5toyMA3J53JU.dc6ZCjRxhjV1:0:0:root:/root:/bin/bash
-This seems to be a persistence technique, maybe inserted by another user (?).
-Since that user will have a root shell once logged in, it deserve to try to reverse the password.
+Probably the entry was created by another user in the LAB to have persistence on the system, so probably once the Lab is reset you wont find this account anymore.
+There is another way of course that involves to have access as non privileged user to the system to escalate to root, I will cover it at the end of this section.
+Anyway I proceeded tryning to reverse the user password, since that user will have a root shell once logged in, for sure it deserves a try:
 I run hashcat on my winzoz box to take advantage of my GPU:

     hashcat.exe -a 0 -m 1800 zeux.txt C:\Users\filippo\wordlist\rockyou.txt